 What were you thinking?

-How in the world you ever expect the American people to vote for you if you can't even say that you would retaliate against people that nuked to City, but no, that's not the question.
+How in the world do you ever expect the American people to vote for you if you can't even say that you would retaliate against people that nuked two city?

 Very soft soap, very, very, very dignified and so forth.

-I will repeat what I said, which is that uh the first thing I would do is make sure that the emergency response was appropriate and the people were safe.
+I will repeat what I said, which is that the first thing I would do is make sure that the emergency response was appropriate and the people were safe.

-The third thing I would Do is to find out who had perpetrated the crime, and then I would attack.
+The third thing I would do is to find out who had perpetrated the crime, and then I would attack.

 Stop the tape a second.